csconfederation/rulebook/docs/2_league-info.md

 ## 2.5 Alternate Accounts

-- **2.5.1**&emsp;Players may declare alternate faceit and steam accounts in the signup form when joining the league, or by sending a message to an Admin at any time.
+- **2.5.1**&emsp;Players may declare alternate FACEIT and Steam accounts in the signup form when joining the league, or by sending a message to an Admin at any time.

     - **2.5.1.1**&emsp;Alternate accounts are collected to ensure everyone is given a fair MMR value in the league.